 I also realized that I had developed severe tunnel vision.
 I couldn’t stop obsessing over the next target, calculating what was/would be/should be in my bank accounts, and was horrified to realize that over a year had totally slipped me by.
 I seriously need to stop fast-forwarding my life.
 While things are tough right now, I don’t *actually* want to wake up years from now (when I’ll have this truly paid off), only to realize that I gapped out and don’t re-call the first half of my 30s!
 While the end-goal is exciting, I think I almost need to have it on the mental back-burner for a bit, and find smaller things to look forward to until this ordeal is done.

 I’ve also noticed this bizarre, and annoyingly-intense compulsion to explain my spending to people.
-It’s as though having confessed some of my struggles, I feel the need to justify every step I make, like I’m under a microscope (I admit said “microscope” could all be imagined judgement, all in my head…).
-For example, if someone compliments me on what I’m wearing, or asks where I got my new boots, coat, or whatever, I instantly launch into a detailed defense about how I got it on sale, or otherwise justifying how I afforded it.
+It’s as though having confessed some of my struggles, I feel the need to justify every step I make, like I’m under a microscope (I admit said “microscope” could all be amplified, imagined judgement from people, only existing in my head…).
+For example, if someone compliments me on what I’m wearing, or asks where I got my new boots, how much I score my new coat for, or whatever, I instantly launch into a detailed defense about how I got it on sale, or otherwise justifying how I afforded it.
 This is so un-necessary, and yet it’s a knee-jerk reaction.